Einstein-type elliptic systems: Analysis of the PDE system

 \begin{defn} Consider the Lichnerowicz equation associated to the conformal problem for the Einstein constraint equations, and let us write it as follows.

-where $\gamma\in W^p_{2,\delta}$; $\hat{\nu}$ is the outward pointing unit normal with respect to $\gamma$; $Y=(Y_1,\cdots,Y_r)$,with $\{Y_i\}_{i=1}^r$ being a set of tensor fields, denotes the set of fields involved as unknowns in the conformal problem besides the conformal factor and ``$I$" and ``$J$" denote the exponents which define the non-linearities of the Lichnerowicz equation.\footnote{In the case of a charged fluid $Y=(f,X)$.} We will say that $\phi_{-}$ is a \textbf{strong global subsolution} if there are positive numbers $\{M_{Y_i}\}_{i=1}^r$ such that
+where $\gamma\in W^p_{2,\delta}$; $\hat{\nu}$ is the outward pointing unit normal with respect to $\gamma$; $Y=(Y_1,\cdots,Y_r)$,with $\{Y_i\}_{i=1}^r$ being a set of tensor fields, denotes the set of fields involved as unknowns in the conformal problem besides the conformal factor and ``$I$" and ``$J$" denote the exponents which define the non-linearities of the Lichnerowicz equation.
+We will say that $\phi_{-}$ is a \textbf{strong global subsolution} if there are positive numbers $\{M_{Y_i}\}_{i=1}^r$ such that

 where $B_{M_{Y_i}}\subset W^p_{2,\delta}$ denotes the closed ball in $W^p_{2,\delta}$ of radius $M_{Y_i}$.
 A \textbf{strong global supersolution} is defined in the same way with the opposite inequality.
 Also, if the same set of numbers $\{B_{M_{Y_i}}\}_{i=1}^r$ serve for both the sub and supersolution, and $0< \phi_{-}\leq\phi_{+}$ we will say the the barriers are \textbf{compatible}. \end{defn}